 How To Build a Personalized Guest Experience

 There’s no doubt that the way we think about travel is changing dramatically.
 Long gone are the days when planning, booking and going on your trip were isolated, unrelated events.
+Today’s travelers expect a frictionless, personalized journey that starts the moment they begin planning that next trip.

 “Suppliers are embracing innovation and experimentation like never before and are becoming increasingly fixated on the entire guest journey.
 The old silos of planning, booking, experiencing and sharing are converging into a seamless continuum of activities.”